At this time we do not have the nutritional facts for any of our products.

 We use organic cane sugar from Global Organics.
 We contacted the farm to confirm that this is vegan sugar (no bone char used in it’s production).

 We charge a flat rate of $6.95 for shipping in the US.
-We offer free shipping for orders over $70 which is automatically applied at checkout.
+We offer free shipping for US orders over $49 which is automatically applied at checkout.

 For shipping to Canada the shipping cost will be calculated at checkout.

 Orders placed before 10am are shipped on the same day depending on the weather conditions.
 See below for details.

 We pack and ship orders Monday through Friday.